dev-ignis/web-service-gin/README.md

-# Go Gin Application
+# Go Gin Application with AWS S3 Integration

 This is a simple Go application that provides a RESTful API to manage a list of music albums.
-The application is built using the Gin web framework.
+The application stores album data in AWS S3 as JSON files.

 ## Features
 - List all albums